 This option has no consequence for prediction <mode>.
+Argument: yes / no Default: yes

 17.1.14.3 <write-xyz-point-files>

 Description: COHIBA can write a lot of xyz-point files (extension .xyz).
 These files are potentially numerous and not always needed so they are by default not written.
 The export of these files are triggered by choosing yes